MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/aws.md

 > [!IMPORTANT]
 > To deploy AWS actions in your desktop flows, you need an active AWS subscription.

-Power Automate Desktop enables users to handle EC2 instances, volumes, and snapshots through the AWS group of actions.
+Power Automate enables users to handle EC2 instances, volumes, and snapshots through the AWS group of actions.

 Before deploying any AWS action, create a new EC2 session using the **Create EC2 session** action.